Cephalosynthesis/squid-6/SQUID-6_PCBs.md

 ## Filter Subcircuit

 ## Delay Subcircuit

+{% include figure_image.html
+fig_class="centered_figure"
+class=""
+max-width="600px"
+file="mono_delay_schematic.svg"
+alt="mono_delay_schematic.svg"
+caption="The schematic for the mono delay circuit.
+Using a hierarchical design means that the L and R channel can share the same subsheet."%}

 The delay of the SQUID-6 is achieved in hardware using a chip called the PT2399.
 Originally designed in the late 1980ties by Princeton Technology Corp. for the commercial electronics industry the PT2399 found a second life among guitar pedal and synthesizer enthusiasts.

 The PT2399 can provide a delay between 38.5-342ms (it can be pushed beyond this if distortion isn't a problem for the application).
+Thanks to some on die opamps the PT2399 can be configured as either an echo or delay/surround effect without only a handful of passive components.
+With a little creativity it can also provide more effects such as chorus, flanger, and reverb although more than one PT2399 and additional oscillators might be necessary.
+If you would like to learn more about the PT2399 [Electrosmash](https://www.electrosmash.com/pt2399-analysis "Electrosmash") has an excellent write up on it.

+For our purposed we opted for the echo topology with adjustable feedback that passes through a DPDT switch so the L and Right channel's feedback loops can be cross coupled.

 # Lower PCB